nickjbrowning/gpuLite/README.md

 - `libcuda.so` - CUDA Driver API
 - `libcudart.so` - CUDA Runtime API
 - `libnvrtc.so` - NVIDIA Runtime Compilation API
-- **Note**: These libraries are only required at runtime, provided by NVIDIA drivers
+- **Note**: These libraries are only required at runtime, provided by the CUDA SDK/NVIDIA drivers.

 ## Platform Support